-The 11th FAI Junior World Gliding Championships will be held in Hungary in August 2019.
+The 12th FAI Junior World Gliding Championships will be held in the Czech Republic in 2021/2022.
 It will attract the cream of young glider pilots from across the world.
 The competition will be held in two classes, Club Class, and Standard Class.
 Club Class is a handicapped class where a variety of older gliders can compete on an equal basis.
 Standard Class has no handicapping, but all gliders are restricted to a 15m wingspan, with no flaps allowed.

 Australia hopes to field a full team of six pilots at the event.